THE NATIVE AMERICAN FESTIVAL

 Presented in partnership with the Maine Indian Basketmakers Alliance

-For the past 25 years, Wabanaki artists have convened in Bar Harbor for a joint event hosted by the Abbe Museum and the Maine Indian Basketmakers Alliance: The Native American Festival (NAF).
+For the past 26 years, Wabanaki artists have convened in Bar Harbor for an event hosted by the Abbe Museum and the Maine Indian Basketmakers Alliance: The Native American Festival (NAF).
 The Festival is a unique community gathering in a historic area of the Wabanaki homeland and has built a reputation as an important family event for locals on Mount Desert Island.
 As the Native American Festival evolves and finds its home in the heart of downtown Bar Harbor, we recognize its strong legacy — a legacy based on tradition.
 It has been, and will continue to be, a gathering of Wabanaki people celebrating the arts and traditions of the Wabanaki Nations.

 While the Abbe Museum has expanded its marketplace for Wabanaki artists with the development of the Abbe Museum Indian Market (AMIM), the Native American Festival will continue to serve an important educational and economic role for the community.
 As a non-juried, non-competitive market, the Native American Festival is accessible to artists who are beginning their careers and interested in working alongside seasoned artists who have done larger markets.
 And as sister markets, the two offer a variety of opportunities for the public to engage with Wabanaki artists and educators.

 The Native American Festival is a staple of summer in Bar Harbor and the Abbe Museum is proud to continue to provide this vital space for Wabanaki peoples to interact with the larger public.

 Join us Saturday, July 6th from 10 AM- 3 PM.